Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ![Exporter definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Exporter definitions]")

 1. Click the definition for which you want to specify the line item settings.
     The *Edit definition "definition name"* view is displayed.
-The *Settings* tab is displayed by default.
+The *Settings* or the last opened tab is displayed.

     ![Edit definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionEditLineItems.png "[Edit definition]")